 Who are Lantern?

-This means they take on debts from other companies and try to reclaim that money from the customer who owes it.
+This means they deal with debts from other companies and they attempt to reclaim the money from the borrower who owes it.
 On some occasions a business may employ Lantern to collect the debt on their behalf for a share of the profits.
 But in most cases, Lantern will purchase the debt from a creditor.
 This is usually done at a heavily discounted rate, sometimes as low as 20% of the cost of the debt.

 They’ll do this because it means they can then try to reclaim the full amount from the person who owes the debt, meaning they’ll make a tidy profit.
 This’ll be justified in the credit agreement the customer originally signed.
 A creditor will often sell the debt because it means they’re guaranteed some return, without the hassle of chasing a debtor themselves.